techidaily/site-win11/source/_posts/essential-guide-win-compatible-free-media-devices.md

 **Download:** [Daum PotPlayer](http://potplayer.daum.net/) (Free)

- If you like the idea of PotPlayer and other portable apps, take a look at this list of the[best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) .
+ If you like the idea of PotPlayer and other portable apps, take a look at this list of the [best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) .

 ### 3\.
 Media Player Classic